jacques/docs.npmjs.com/content/getting-started/using-two-factor-authentication.md

 ###_Are you who you say you are?
 Let's double-check._

-To meet the increasing need for strong digital security, npm introduced two-factor authentication (2FA) with version 5.5.1.
+To meet the increasing need for strong digital security, npm introduced two-factor authentication (2FA) or (tfa) with version 5.5.1.
 Two-factor authentication prevents unauthorized access to your account by confirming your identity using two methods:

 * something you know (such as your username and password)
 * something you have (such as a phone or tablet)